yasserotiefy/crewai-playground/stock_analysis/report.md

-The current price of MSFT is $115.26.
-This information is based on the most recent price update from Yahoo Finance at 2023-08-27 06:29:20 PST.
+The current price of MSFT is $336.89.